Chandradithya8/FarmApp/README.md

 # FARMAPP 🌴

-FARMAPP is a simple Machine Learning and Deep Learning based application for detecting various diseases.
-The application is capable of detecting diseases like heart disease, diabetes, lungs disease, kidney disease, breast cancer, and covid disease(using chest xray 💪).
-We use state-of-the-art machine learning and deep learning technologies to make the detection pretty accurate.
+FARMAPP is a simple Machine Learning and Deep Learning based application that helps farmers to improve the farming strategy.
+The application is capable of predicting, the best crop to be cultivated for that land, best fertilizer to be used for that crop and detecting various diseases of the crop.
+We use state-of-the-art machine learning and deep learning technologies to make the prediction/detection pretty accurate.
 <br>
 <img src="https://images.unsplash.com/photo-1530836369250-ef72a3f5cda8?ixid=MnwxMjA3fDB8MHxzZWFyY2h8N3x8ZmFybWluZ3xlbnwwfHwwfHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=500&q=60" width="1000" height="420" />